-The bureau of labor statistics provides the following data about job growth in the Accounting industry.
-As well as the following national median salary data for several different careers in the field of Accounting
+The Bureau of Labor Statistics provides the following data about job growth in the accounting industry, as well as national median salary data for several different careers in the field:

 |Accountant||$37,411 – $67,970||$36,767 – $64,565|

 |Senior Accountant||$48,490 – $78-313||$51,078 – $77,748|

 Accounting has always been looked at as a solid and dependable career choice, and that dependability seems to be trending into the future.
 Many colleges and universities are adding accounting master’s degree programs to give students greater flexibility and more options to choose from.
 This guide offers a comprehensive look into two online accounting graduate degree options: the Master of Accounting (MAcc) and the MBA with accounting concentration.
 Readers will learn about the similarities and differences between the two programs, as well as additional information to help them determine which one is better suited for their specific interests and career goals.
 If you are thinking about an online graduate degree in accounting, read on.

 The choice between the MBA and MAcc depends on several factors, including an individual’s personal academic strengths and weaknesses, specific interests, and ultimate career goals.
 Other important considerations include the time and cost requirements for earning a degree online.
 Readers will find these topics discussed in the sub-sections below.
 Prospective students would be wise to weigh the pros and cons of each when deciding on the type of degree and specific degree program to pursue.